EmilienRoche/Godot-Multiplayer-Prototype/README.md

 The goal of this project was to experiment with low-level multiplayer mechanics, including:

-- server-authoritative movement and game state
+- Server-authoritative movement and game state
-- basic player actions and combat logic
+- Basic player actions and combat logic
-- real-time synchronization over ENet
+- Real-time synchronization over ENet
-- networking setup for both LAN and online play
+- Networking setup for both LAN and online play

 ## How to Run